samyakkhatua/infinite-scroll/README.md

 - [@samyakkhatua](https://www.github.com/samyakkhatua)

 ## Roadmap
+- Responsive design: The project is designed to work well on different screen sizes and devices.

 - Add a loading indicator to provide feedback to the user while new content is being loaded.